dleto614/Notes/myvimrc.md

 Just my vim config file.
 I ripped this from somewhere online and it works for what I want since I didn't want or need a whole lot of plugins.

+I use VS Codium for bigger programming projects, but this works well for small scripts and programs.
+Also use to edit other files.

 -----

 ```bash